TaiLeThanhGit/EmployeeREST_API/README.md

 ## This is a simple REST API with Gorilla Mux.
+>##Everything should be made as simple as possible

 ## Installation
 Install the dependencies Mux by the following command: